 Gas Station EMV Liability Shift

-Fuel merchants have had a big deadline looming overhead for several years now.
-In October of this year, the financial liability for card fraud perpetrated at automated fuel dispensers and other sites was set to fall on any merchant who wasn’t using EMV-enabled chip readers for card transactions.
+Fuel merchants have had a big deadline looming overhead for several years now, and that deadline has finally arrived.
+As of April 2021, the financial liability for card fraud perpetrated at automated fuel dispensers and other sites will fall on any merchant who isn’t using EMV-enabled chip readers for card transactions.

-That date was recently pushed back to April 2021, giving merchants additional time to make the necessary hardware and software upgrades, but merchants should still make haste to protect themselves.
-What does the EMV liability shift really mean for fuel merchants, and what will happen to those who haven’t gotten in compliance when the next deadline rolls around?
+That date was repeatedly pushed back, giving merchants additional time to make the necessary hardware and software upgrades, but now any merchant not in compliance needs to make the necessary changes quickly in order to protect themselves.
+What does the EMV liability shift really mean for fuel merchants, and what will happen to those who haven’t gotten in compliance?

 That deadline was October 1, 2017.
 As that date approached, and Visa saw that many fuel merchants were having trouble meeting it due to a variety of supply and logistical issues, they extended it three more years to October 1, 2020.